brimdata/zync/README.md

 The Zed pool used by `zinger` must have its pool key set to `kafka.offset` in descending order.  `zinger` will detect and report an error if syncing is attempted using a pool without this configuration.

+Each Kafka topic must have a single partition as the system relies upon the offset to indicate the FIFO order of all records.

 ### `zinger sync from`